GoogleCloudPlatform/podcast/site/content/post/episode-23-humble-bundle-with-andy-oxfeld/index.md

 ANDY: Yeah, we haven't actually looked too much into that either, but that does--I do think it is probably pretty similar to the service PubNub provides.
 FRANCESC: I was in between that or Firebase, so yeah.
 MARK: Yeah, yeah.
 Excellent.
 Cool.
 Is there any thing we haven't talked about but you'd like to highlight or you think is particularly interesting about what's going on behind the scenes at Humble Bundle?
 ANDY: Mm-hmm.
 Well, one thing I do want to highlight is that we are hiring software engineers, so you know, our website is Jobs.HumbleBundle.com, and we definitely encourage anyone interested to check it out.
-And you know, having experience at Google Cloud Platform is definitely a big plus for us, so yeah.
+And you know, having experience at Google Cloud is definitely a big plus for us, so yeah.
 FRANCESC: Yeah, if anyone ends up applying to Humble Bundle because of this podcast, I'd love to know.
 MARK: Yeah, definitely.
 FRANCESC: 'Cause I feel that maybe they have referral bonus or something.